 Historians have stated that during this time Elsie had a relationship with Dumfries-born sapphic Dr Flora Murray.
 Edinburgh has a long history of playing home to LGBTQ+ people.
 The early 1900’s was no different, even during both world wars.

 Other female doctors such as Dr Louisa Martindale and Dr Louisa Aldrich-Blake also lived with women at this time.
-Other known LGBTQ+ people living in Edinburgh included Margaret Todd, the “mother of the isotope” Sophia Jex-Blake.
-Even war poets Wildfred Owens and Seigfried Sassoon formed a strong, romantic relationship during their time seeking treatment in the clinic at Craiglockhart Hospital.
+Other known LGBTQ+ people living in Edinburgh included Margaret Todd (the “mother of the isotope”), and Sophia Jex-Blake.
+Even war poets Wildfred Owen and Seigfried Sassoon formed a strong, romantic relationship during their time seeking treatment in the clinic at Craiglockhart Hospital.
 This is now part of Edinburgh Napier University.

 Inglis’ legacy